We’ve rounded up the top 20 marketing metrics that can fuel your business, so you don’t have to. Get the scoop inside this guide—you’re welcome 🫶

 Email marketing metrics

-Email might be old-school, but it’s still a powerhouse.
+Email might be old-school, but for digital marketers, it’s still a powerhouse for marketing efforts.
 Here’s what you need to track.

 #9 Open rate